FusionAuth/fusionauth-theme-helper/README.md

 ## TODO

 Have the stylesheet and messages files handled as well.
-Only templates are supported currently.
+Only templates and default messages are supported currently.

+Remove json files used in the download, rather than just gitignoring them.